braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 Braze will add a footer with an unsubscribe link at the bottom of your email by default.
 You can customize this footer in the **Email Settings** tab of the **Manage Settings** page.
 For more information, please read our article on [custom footers][cf].

 #### Step 4a: Check for Email Errors
-Email errors are presented on the ‘compose’ tab of the message workflow.
-Errors prevent you from progressing forward, while “Warnings” indicate reminders to help you follow best practices.
+Email errors are presented on the 'compose' tab of the message workflow.
+Errors prevent you from progressing forward, while "Warnings" indicate reminders to help you follow best practices.
 Depending on your business, you might choose to ignore them.

 ![dnd_compose_error][1]{: style="float:right;max-width:40%;margin-left:15px;"}